pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/02_Custom_Icons.md

 The basic idea is to provide one's own implementation of `Pimcore\Model\Element\AdminStyle`.

-This can be achieved by attaching to the [`AdminEvents::RESOLVE_ELEMENT_ADMIN_STYLE`](https://github.com/pimcore/pimcore/blob/master/lib/Event/AdminEvents.php#L396-L407) event.
+This can be achieved by attaching a listener to the [`AdminEvents::RESOLVE_ELEMENT_ADMIN_STYLE`](https://github.com/pimcore/pimcore/blob/master/lib/Event/AdminEvents.php#L396-L407) event.

 Example: